Lambda123Design/Streamlit-Skills/README.md

 C) Development of Streamlit App for Simple RNN Project - IMDb Sentiment Analysis

+D) Development of Streamlit App for LSTM Next Word Prediction

 **A) Basic Working on Streamlit**

 1. Open a app.py in VS Code, and code st.title("Hello Streamlit")